jsom1/jsom1.github.io/_walkthroughs/BountyHunter.md

 ![nmap]({{https://jsom1.github.io/}}/_images/htb_bounty_nmap.png)
 </div>

-Very straightforward start, only an http server running on port 80 and ssh on port 22.
+Well, it's a very straightforward start, only an http server running on port 80 and ssh on port 22.
 This latter appears to be OpenSSH 8.2p1, and I know from experience that it is not vulnerable.
 Let's focus on the web server.

 ## 2. Gaining a foothold
 {:style="color:DarkRed; font-size: 170%;"}

-As usual, the first thing to do is browse to the target's IP and look at the content:
+As usual with a web server, the first thing to do is browse to the target's IP and look at the content:

 <div class="img_container">
 ![web server]({{https://jsom1.github.io/}}/_images/htb_bounty_site.png){: height="430px" width = 660px"}